Colorful collage of quick talent show performance ideas including singing, magic tricks, and dancing

 What is the most effective way to encourage hesitant employees to participate?

-Encourage group participation and low-stakes "non-talents."
-Promote categories like "Intentional Incompetence."
-Emphasize that the goal is shared laughter and fun, not professional excellence.
-These 1 minute talent show ideas are designed for low commitment.
+Encourage group acts and low-pressure "non-talents."
+Use categories like "Intentional Incompetence" to lighten the mood.
+Remind everyone that the goal is shared fun and laughter, not professional skill.
+These 1 minute talent show ideas are meant to keep commitment low and enjoyment high.